 Everyone has stress, and all kids, whether highly stressed or simply dealing with the stress of growing up, can benefit from additional coping skills.
 MBSR has been shown to build resilience and improve outcomes by reducing the toxic effects of the body's response to this stress (see our studies page for details).
 Older youth who learn the Breathing Butterfly technique for the purpose of teaching younger children will surely also benefit, themselves, perhaps without even knowing it.

 In addition, we have developed an entire suite of tools based on the Butterfly metaphor, to help with various aspects of psychological issues facing children, including: addressing diversity and being special; addressing change; control and mastery; and creativity and care.
 Because the mind and body are connected—and because the mind and body affect each other—it’s important for both emotional and physical health to take the time to calm the mind and rid our bodies of unnecessary stress.
 Together, our hope is that such strategies will have a positive effect on mental and physical health outcomes, as well as empowerment through successful participation in educational, social, and community networks.

 Children who participate sometimes then ask to raise butterflies.
 Butterfly raising kits can be purchased online, but we caution parents that outcomes vary, and that butterflies are very short-lived.
-Where pets are an option, animals (rather than insects) have the best stress reducing potential according to the American Pain Foundation, http://www.painfoundation.org/learn/living/treatment-options/complementary-medicine/pet-therapy/, which sites benefits including lower anxiety, decreased depression, and lower blood pressure.
-While the Mexican Hairless is a standout breed among dogs, even fish and chickens can be beneficial.
-But consider carefully whether you can keep a pet; having to give up a pet can be a traumatic experience as well.
+After considering the many aspects of keeping pets and deciding that pets are an option, animals (rather than insects) have the best stress reducing potential according to the American Pain Foundation, http://www.painfoundation.org/learn/living/treatment-options/complementary-medicine/pet-therapy/, which cites benefits including: lower anxiety, decreased depression, and lower blood pressure.